jmankoff/interaction/assignments/contextaware.md

 be using this to check for any problems.

 # Video
-The video for this project should be about 2 minutes long.
+The video for this project should be about 2 minutes long (+/- 30 secs).
 It can be made with slides/photos + video clips for the visuals, and you can either use text (shown in the video) or spoken audio to provide the information listed below.
 It should have the following structure:

 ## Opening slide